genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt draw_pedigrees -fm mut_diff_out/full_out.csv -mr example_marker_rates.csv -o output_folder -t both
+   $ mpt dendrograms -fm output_folder/full_out.csv -mr ./examples/example_marker_rates.csv -o output_folder -t both

-This will produce a dendrogram or multi-dimensional scaling (MDS) plot or both for each pedigree present in the full mutation distances file.
-Besides that text files are provided that contain the clusters, in order to easily work with get all the individuals of a certain cluster.
+This will produce a dendrogram for each pedigree present in the full mutation distances file.
+Besides that text files are provided that contain the clusters, in order to easily get all the individuals of a certain cluster.

 Run all the above commands in tandem (all)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^